Recent Announcements

 Post date: Aug 14, 2016

-Innovative Imaging and Research awarded a NOAA Phase II Small Business Innovative Research (SBIR) Project
+Innovative Imaging & Research Corp. awarded a NOAA Phase II Small Business Innovative Research (SBIR) Project

 Post date: May 27, 2016

-Innovative Imaging and Research (I2R) awarded a NASA Phase I Small Business Innovative Research (SBIR) Project
+Innovative Imaging & Research Corp.
+(I2R) awarded a NASA Phase I Small Business Innovative Research (SBIR) Project

-On May 17, 2016 Innovative Imaging and Research was notified that they were awarded a NASA Phase I Small Business Innovative Research (SBIR) project.
+On May 17, 2016 Innovative Imaging & Research Corp. was notified that they were awarded a NASA Phase I Small Business Innovative Research (SBIR) project.
 The project is titled Color-XHDR - A Compact High-Speed Color Extreme High Dynamic Range Video Capability for Rocket Engine Testing and will begin June 10.

 Innovative Imaging and Research proposes to develop a 21st Century color, high-speed extreme high dynamic range color video recording system that will produce calibrated, engineering-grade video to accurately document rocket motor firings, at close range within a test cell, without image saturation.
 This novel imaging system will include a compact, single camera/single focal plane array camera and end-to-end image processing software to produce, high quality, low noise, high-speed video not currently possible with today’s technology.